wso2/docs-security/en/docs/trust/wso2-public-cloud-data-protection-faq.md

   * receive requests from any supervisory authorities (unless prohibited by law).
   * receive requests from any law enforcement authorities.
   * becomes aware of a confirmed security breach.
-  * changes to privacy policies, terms, security statements, data protection agreements, processors, or subprocessors.
+  * changes to privacy policies, terms, security statements, data protection agreements, processors, or sub-processors.

 ## Subscriber's Role in Protecting Data